 Juno seemed like a non-starter.
 Ostensibly about a teenage girl who gets pregnant, the story seemed destined to wallow at the bottom of the slash pile.
 Yet, the integrity, freshness, and passion behind the writing drove the movie to an Oscar for best original screenplay.

-So, amid all the seemingly contradictory advise, what’s a writer to do?
+So, amid all the seemingly contradictory advice, what’s a writer to do?
 Emulate the formula and risk being yesterday’s news?
 Write something so original he has to wait ten years for audiences to catch up?

 Here’s John Truby on the subject: “Write a screenplay [or story] that will change your life.
 If you don’t sell it, at least you will have changed your life.”